 A unique type of commercial development is an Auto-Related Commercial Center.
-These centers include a wide variety of uses such as auto sales and repair, truck stops, restaurants, hotels, and other similar uses.
+These centers include a wide variety of uses such as auto sales and repair, restaurants, hotels, and other similar uses that attract a large amount of the traveling public.
 However, these uses are not limited to Auto-Related Commercial Centers.
-A common feature of all these uses is that they typically have a small amount of commercial square footage under roof, but require a large amount of acreage.
+A common feature of all these uses is that they typically have a small amount of commercial square footage under roof, but require a large amount of acreage for parking or sales display.